SteveBarnett/human-centred/_posts/2022-06-29-accessible-data-visualisation-text-alternatives.md

 To make the chart component as accessible as possible by default, we should:

-- include the generation of the table.
+- include the generation of the table;
-- include options for the position of the table (see [Options for the position of the table](#options-for-position-of-the-table) earlier on this page).
+- include options for the position of the table (see [Options for the position of the table](#options-for-position-of-the-table) earlier on this page);
 - provide a default text alternative on the chart image noting where the table is.

 ## Up next